GliAmanti/ComputerArchitecture_FinalProject_Minimax/README.md

 caution.
 (There are a large number of excellent, open source, "little" RISC-V implementations you should probably use reach for first.)

-Both Verilog and VHDL versions of the code are included.
-The VHDL implementation currently lags the Verilog implementation, and may be retired if it is not brought up-to-date.
+Originally, we included both Verilog and VHDL implementations.
+Sadly, the VHDL implementation has been retired.

 In short:

 * RV32C (compressed) instructions are first-class and execute at 1 clock per instruction.
-(Exceptions: branches have a 2-cycle "not taken" penalty, and shifts with shamt!=1 are emulated.)
+(Exceptions: branches have a 2-cycle "taken" penalty.)

 * All RV32I instructions are emulated in microcode, using the instructions above.